 Understanding unemployment benefits and eligibility

 If your nanny was let go through no fault of their own, then they likely will be able to receive benefits.
-Some reasons may include your children going to school and no longer needing a nanny, your family is moving out of the area, and compatibility issues.
+Some reasons may include your children going to school and no longer needing a nanny, your family moving out of the area, and compatibility issues.

 If your nanny left on their own accord, they won’t be able to claim unemployment.
-They could be leaving the workforce, going back to school, or moving out of the area.
-They may also end their employment because they found a new job.
+They could be leaving the workforce, returning to school, or moving out of the area.
+They may also end their employment because they have found a new job.
 If they are terminated from that job within a year, you may still get a notification because benefits are “charged” to all employers during the state’s “base period.”

 Responding to notifications